 The management of airport slots is required at airports where the available airport infrastructure is insufficient to meet the demand of airlines and other aircraft operators.
 It also gives airports greater control of when flights arrive and depart.

-Airport coordination is a means of managing airport capacity through the application of a set of rules set out by the International Air Transport Association (IATA).
+Airport coordination is a means of managing airport capacity through the application of rules and regulations set out by the EU and the International Air Transport Association (IATA).
 Coordination involves the allocation of constrained or limited airport capacity to airlines and other aircraft operators to ensure a viable airport and air transport operation.